ramon-astudillo/NLSE/README.md

     pip install -r requirements.txt
     python setup.py develop

-You will still need twokenize.
+You will also need twokenize.
 Since there is no installer you will have to download it and store it on the root folder of this repo, on unix just do

     wget https://raw.githubusercontent.com/myleott/ark-twokenize-py/master/twokenize.py